-In order for your pup to have a good, healthy start to life the dam should have been fed a good quality, nutritious diet before and during pregnancy and while lactating.
-Also inquire about the pups diet during weaning and what solid food they currently being fed.
+For your pup to have a good, healthy start to life the pup should have been fed a good quality, nutritious diet before and during pregnancy and while lactating.
+Also enquire about the pups’ diet during weaning and what solid food they currently being fed.

 Check out puppy

 The pups should be thoroughly checked to ensure they don’t have any discharge from their nose, ears, eyes, and rear end.
 Skin checks should be carried out to make sure it is not dry or flaky, and their coats should be clean.
 Make sure the puppies and dam have been wormed and the dam and sire are up to date with their inoculations.